merge/skulls/README.md

 Raspberry Pi), run `flashrom_rpi_bottom_unlock.sh` on the lower chip and `flashrom_rpi_top_write.sh` on the top chip of the two.

-For updating after this, run `prepare_internal_flashing.sh` to get files and instructions.
+For updating later, run `prepare_internal_flashing.sh` to get files and instructions about updating.
+No need to disasseble.

 ## Flashing for the first time
 Especially for the first time, you must flash externally.
 See below for the details